edexter/H_defensa_assembly/scripts/Hamiltonella_assembly/1_Meta-genome_assemble.md

 # Meta-genome assembly

-This script assembles a meta-genome from all of the reads in each sample (14 samples in total), and calculate a few summary statistics about each assembly.
-There are multiple species represented here, so this is just a rough first step that will require filtering of individuals contigs within each assembly based on BLOBTOOLS results.
-It
+This script assembles a meta-genome for each of the 14 samples and calculate a few summary statistics.
+There are multiple species represented in each sample, so the meta-genome assembly is just the first step in the pipeline to assemble the individual genomes.
+This script runs in less than a day.

 * Inputs
   * "fastq_index.txt": An index file of the raw sequencer file names